rshrestha123/book-binge/README.md

 ## Lesson One: Create a Navbar and add Next Pages

-## Lessono Two: Add styles and responsive behavior
+## Lesson Two: Add styles and responsive behavior

 ## Lesson Three: Add a search bar and API call